1999–2000 Minnesota Timberwolves season: Notable highlights

+Aftermath

-Tragedy struck on May 20, 2000, when Sealy died in a car accident, where he was killed by a drunk driver, who was on the wrong side of the road; Sealy, who was 30 years old, was just coming home from a birthday party for his teammate Garnett, who had just turned 24 years old the previous day on May 19.
+Tragedy struck on May 20, 2000, when Sealy died in a car accident, in which he was killed by a drunk driver, who was driving on the wrong side of the road; Sealy, who was 30 years old, was just coming home from a birthday party for his teammate Garnett, who had just turned 24 years old the previous day on May 19.
 The driver involved in the crash, Souksangouane Phengsene, was sentenced to four years in prison.

-A notable highlight of the regular season included Sealy hitting a game winning three-pointer in a 101–100 home win against his former team, the Indiana Pacers at the Target Center on January 17, 2000.
+Following the season, Jackson signed as a free agent with the Sacramento Kings.